a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 To see the code I wrote to prepare the data, please refer to <a href="https://github.com/a-n-rose/language-classifier/blob/master/english_speech_to_ipa/batch_prep.py">'batch_prep.py'</a> for the functions and <a href="https://github.com/a-n-rose/language-classifier/blob/master/english_speech_to_ipa/combine_align_ipa_mfcc_data.py">'combine_align_ipa_mfcc_data.py'</a> for the main module.

-## Step three: build and train model
+## Step three: build and train the model

 ### Resources: